Houston Texas, USA Travel Guide

 Be prepared for the prevailing hot and muggy weather, and focus activities on indoor, air-conditioned options.

-Expect occasional cold snaps, so take layers of clothing and consider indoor activities during colder periods.
+Expect occasional cold snaps, so bring layers and consider indoor activities in colder periods.

 Plan activities according to the daily weather, prioritizing indoor choices during extreme heat or cold.

-Always check local event calendars when planning your visit, as major city-wide events like Houston Livestock Show and Rodeo can influence traffic and hotel pricing.
+Always check local event calendars as you plan your visit, as major city-wide events like Houston Livestock Show and Rodeo can influence traffic and hotel pricing.

 Spring (March-April) is ideal for the Houston Livestock Show and Rodeo and Art Car Parade.
 Summer (August) hosts Houston Restaurant Weeks.
 Fall (October) welcomes the Original Greek Festival and other cultural festivals.